-- superior responsiveness
+- Superior responsiveness

-- modest contouring
+- Moderate contouring

-However, while making a mattress type comparison, we found that although the innerspring can provide some support, pressure relief is lacking compared to the foam variety.
+However, while making a mattress type comparison, we found that, although an innerspring mattress can provide some support, pressure relief is lacking compared to its foam counterparts.

 This mattress’s support core consists of air chambers that can be inflated or deflated by its built-in pump at the push of a button.
 Therefore, you can adjust the firmness of either side of the bed simply by using a remote control or your smartphone.

-A mattress’s firmness refers to how soft or hard it feels.
+There is no perfect mattress for everyone in terms of firmness.
 We’ll use a mattress firmness scale from one to ten to compare options.
 The chart below will reveal the feel of each bed and which type of sleeper will find it most suitable.

 When considering mattress comfort levels and which firmness level is suitable, there are several things you can do to determine which type is for you.

-Lastly, you can go to a nearby mattress store and test different types of mattress firmness out for yourself.
+Lastly, you can go to a nearby mattress store and test different types of mattress firmness for yourself.
 We recommend that you lay on each bed for 10-15 minutes to get a true sense of how comfy it is.

 It’s important to consider what position you’re in when you first lay down to go to sleep, as well as how you’re positioned when you wake up.

 These habits can give you valuable information about how to shop for a mattress.
 Depending on your sleeping posture, different body parts require extra support to preserve spinal alignment.